 Describing a heart-warming love story is not enough, and it sometimes might be too much.
 A few strong words (deeply care for each other; have a strong bond; etc.) that show the relationship is genuine and that give an authentic tone to the letter are what you need.

 But you also require a few key facts that officials can corroborate.
 For example, a few details about the wedding (where it took place, when it took place, who was there, how they travelled there) as well as details about when the relationship started, how it started, and how you know the couple are all necessary to convince officials that the support letter and the person writing it have a legitimate connection to the sponsor and spouse.
+Ask yourself: is there more information to support your relationship?
+You have to build a facts-based case that convinces immigration officials that your relationship is genuine.
+That’s what your support letter for immigration has to do – provide the facts in order to convince officials.

 You also should clearly indicate the nature of your relationship to the sponsor: younger brother, best friend since high school, etc. Do it near the beginning of your letter, where you tell the reader who you are and what your relationship is to the sponsor.